nur1kesh/EtherReceiver/README.md

 4. Configure the network:
 - Set the network variable in interact.js to either 'ganache' or 'sepolia' depending on your preferred network.

-5. Start your Ganache instance or connect to Sepolia via Infura:
+5. Start your Ganache instance or connect to Sepolia via Infura.

    ![Ganache](./img/ganache.jpg)
    ![Sepolia](./img/sepolia.jpg)